PowerShell/PowerShell/docs/maintainers/releasing.md

 (such as the description, maintainer, vendor, URL, license, category, dependencies, and file layout).

-> Note that the only configuration on Linux and OS X is `Linux`,
+> Note that the only configuration on Linux and macOS is `Linux`,
 > which is release (i.e. not debug) configuration.

 ### Side-By-Side Design